Riding the Trend or Protecting Profits | Cisco Systems Inc. (CSCO)

 CSCO’s Market Performance

-CSCO stocks went down by -2.83% for the week, with a monthly drop of -1.74% and a quarterly performance of -1.46%, while its annual performance rate touched -25.10%.
-The volatility ratio for the week stands at 2.35% while the volatility levels for the past 30 days are set at 1.75% for Cisco Systems Inc. The simple moving average for the period of the last 20 days is -3.89% for CSCO stocks with a simple moving average of -13.63% for the last 200 days.
+CSCO stocks went up by 1.06% for the week, with a monthly drop of -0.54% and a quarterly performance of 3.41%, while its annual performance rate touched -21.89%.
+The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 1.82% for Cisco Systems Inc. The simple moving average for the period of the last 20 days is -1.18% for CSCO stocks with a simple moving average of -10.98% for the last 200 days.

 Analysts’ Opinion of CSCO